Central American Integration System: Revival

 In 1991 the integration agenda advanced with the creation of the SICA, which provided a legal framework to resolve disputes between member states.
+SICA was supported by the United Nations General Assembly in a resolution of 20 December 1993.
 SICA includes seven Central America nations and the Dominican Republic, which is part of the Caribbean.
 Central America has several supranational institutions, such as the Central American Parliament, the Central American Bank for Economic Integration and the Central American Common Market.
 The Central America trade bloc is governed by the General Treaty for Economical Integration (the Guatemala Protocol), which was signed on 29 October 1993.
 The CACM has removed duties on most products throughout the member countries, and has unified external tariffs and increased trade within its members.
 The bank has five non-regional members: Argentina, Colombia, Mexico, the Republic of China and Spain.

 All SICA members are also part of the Mesoamerica Project, which includes Mexico and Colombia.
-Haiti joined SICA in 2013 as an associate member, and the Dominican Republic became a full member on 27 June 2013.
+Haiti admitted to join SICA in 2013 as a regional observer and the Dominican Republic became a full member on 27 June 2013.

+Expulsions and rejections

+Guatemala, Panama, the Dominican Republic, Costa Rica appealed SICA to expel Nicaragua from SICA membership and reject admission of Russia as a SICA extra-regional observer due to Daniel Ortega regime's support for Russia during the ongoing Russo-Ukrainian war since 2014.